dmarrazzo/rh-bpm-notes/integration.md

     $ <EAP_HOME>/bin/wsconsume.sh -b jaxb-bindings.xml -k -n -s src/main/java/ src/main/resources/POCJBSS.WSDL
     $ rm -rf output

-Recent webservices uses bare type (not wrapped), so in order to match the service signature you have to transform the wrapper class in an object's array.

-    requestArray = new Object[] {
-    	request.getField1(),
-    	request.getField2(),
-    	request.getField3()
-    };

 ### parameters

   - URL = http url for WSDL